 On Future Sex Drama, Lunic begins taking her first steps as producer, bringing together the experimentation behind her earlier work and a cutting edge pop aesthetic.
 Each album tackles a different set of influences...

-In 2012, due to her growing disenchantment with touring & the music industry as a whole, Page took a 14-month sabbatical from music (and life in general) to rediscover the role of music in her life.
-At the end of the sabbatical, Page moved to Dallas, TX to study audio engineering and to begin writing/recording her fourth studio album.
+In 2012, due to her growing disenchantment with touring & the music industry as a whole, Page took a 3-year sabbatical from music (and life in general) to travel across Europe, Central & South America, and bits of Africa, Canada, & the US, to rediscover the role of music in her life.
+At the end of the sabbatical and over 30 countries later, Page returned to Dallas, TX to begin writing/recording her fourth studio album.

 Lunic has shared the stage with artists such as Moby, PiL, Lights, Youngblood Hawke, Mindless Self Indulgence, Company of Thieves, Dredg, Meiko, San Cisco, & Bell X1.
 Her performance is, "a psychedelic display of lyric poetry in the form of an understated, powerful show." -TriState Indie.
 In 2012, Lunic was the winner of the PlanetRox competition and was chosen as the US headliner for the Envol et-Macadam festival in Quebec City, Canada.
 In 2013, Lunic was the Grand Prize Winner of the John Lennon Songwriting Contest in the Electronic Category for her song, "War."
 In 2014 her song, "Magic Love-Hate Thing" made the semi-finals of the International Songwriting Competition in the Rock Category.